SeanYeatts/SolidWrap/info/API Reference.rst

 ``solidworks`` ( object )
 -------------------------
+This is the core object of the API.
+It serves as a representation of SolidWorks, and is responsible for handling all SolidWorks commands.

 Attributes
 ``````````
 - client ( `COM <https://learn.microsoft.com/en-us/windows/win32/com/the-component-object-model>`_ ) - Direct reference to the SolidWorks application